-In its T2 version, SRA20 has an onboard heater and a thermistor.
-In its T1 version, a Pt100 temperature sensor instead.
+SR20 has an onboard heater and a temperature sensor.
 Heating the sensor, measuring the body temperature and using the correction of the temperature response, all contribute to the dependability and accuracy of the measurement.
-However, also when not using these features, SRA20 still complies with the secondary standard requirements.
+However, also when not using these features, SR20 still complies with the secondary standard requirements.
 The instrument should be used in accordance with the recommended practices of ISO, IEC, WMO and ASTM.

-Table 3.1.1 Specifications of SRA20 (continued on next pages)
+Table 3.1.1 Specifications of SR20 (continued on next pages)